GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Further, the `User-Agent` string has grown longer and more complex, which led to error-prone string parsing.
 UA-CH provides structured and reliable data that is easier to interpret.
-Existing code which parses the UA string shouldn’t break (though it will return less data), and you’ll need to migrate to UA-CH if your site [needs specific information information](https://wicg.github.io/ua-client-hints/#use-cases).
+Existing code which parses the UA string shouldn't break (though it will return less data), and you'll need to migrate to UA-CH if your site [needs specific information information](https://wicg.github.io/ua-client-hints/#use-cases).